ishan-bhardwaj/notes/Scala/Akka/Akka Typed/Akka.md

 > [!WARNING]
 > `actorSystem !
 20` will not work in above example.
 The `simpleActorBehavior` only accepts `String` type.

-- `Behaviors.receive` is more general API to create actors.
+- `Behaviors.receive` is more general API to create behaviors.
 It has two input parameters - `context` of type `ActorContext` and `message` of type `T`.
 The `context` is created alongside with the actor which has access to variety of APIs, eg - logging -
 ```
 object SimpleActorV2 {
     def apply(): Behavior[String] = Behaviors.receive { (context, message) =>